Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 Scroll down to the end of the article to see Disqus in action.
 Beloved Wikipedia tells us:

->[Disqus](https://disqus.com) (pronounced discuss) is a worldwide blog comment hosting service for web sites and online communities that uses a networked platform.
+> [Disqus](https://disqus.com) (pronounced discuss) is a worldwide blog comment hosting service for web sites and online communities that uses a networked platform.

-Even though I found quite a lot of criticism ([reddit thread](https://www.reddit.com/r/programming/comments/2c19of/your_users_deserve_better_than_disqus/)), I chose to go for Disqus because of a two very simple and straightforward reasons:
+Even though I found quite a lot of criticism ([reddit thread](https://www.reddit.com/r/programming/comments/2c19of/your_users_deserve_better_than_disqus/)), I chose to go for Disqus because of two simple and straightforward reasons:

 + It's easy to deploy (not much of a web-dev - still playing around)
 + Users can simply login with the trinity of the internet: Facebook, Google, Twitter